Breadcrumb

 - manageability

-When you participate in the test as the dog’s handler, you must have a valid guard or security steward licence.
+When you participate in the test as the dog’s handler, you must have a valid guard or security steward license.

 Registering for the obedience test

-The obedience test is laid down in the following laws and regulations:
+Provisions on the obedience test are laid down in the following laws and regulations:

 Find out more about police dog training on the website of the Police University College.